eb00t/GE2-2024-Project/README.md

 [![YouTube](THUMBNAIL LINK)](VIDEO LINK)

 ### Description of the Project
-This is an game in which the player plays as a robot in some abandoned underwater structure.
+This is a game in which the player plays as a robot in some abandoned underwater structure.
 The game mainly involves walking around or observing the various behaviours of the fish outside the structure.

 ### Instructions For Use
 #### As the robot: